macsnoeren/secretnotes/README.md

 # Secret notes - secretnotes.html
 A local browser based secret note manager.
 Using a master password, your notes are stored encrypted in the local storage of your browser.
-No cookies and secrets are not communicated with the Internet.
+No cookies and secrets are communicated with the Internet.

 When you do not want to rely on servers, services or third parties.
 This straigthforward password manager encrypts all your passwords and stores it locally at your browsers local storages.
 Everything is encrypted in that store.
 When you type in the password, the encrypted passwords will be visualized in the browser.
 No server communication, just on your local computer or browser.
 You can check the source code!